-- a) The operating revenue including funding for capital projects for 2024/2025 is budgeted at R4,7 billion an increase of 10% or R405 million from the 2023/2024 approved adjustment budget and eight (8) months actuals. - b) The operating surplus for 2024/2025 has been projected at R8 million indicating an improvement from deficit of -R114 million when compared to approved adjustment budget and gradually improving to a surplus of R64 million and R171 million over MTREF period. - c) Own funded capital projects amounting to R83 million which is covered by the operating surplus of R556 million, however the municipality must still prioritize their operational needs to reduce the budget to a level of overall affordability. - d) The total revenue estimates are informed by the appropriation from expected municipal internal generated revenue, the National and Provincial Treasuries for conditional and unconditional grants.
-There has been an increase from approved adjustment budget of 34% and 5% on capital grants received from National and Provincial Government respectively, which amongst others include the Human Settlement Development grant (HSDG) and library funding (SRAC), and a reduction of 18% relating to own funded required capital. - e) Equitable Share has increased by R42 million or 6.5% for Mogale City. - f) The Revenue Budget has been compiled based on projected billing, however provision has been made for a 90% collection rate through the provision of funds for the impairment of debtors.
-The collection rate as at 29 February 2024 on average is 84%, projection of 90% is anticipating positive feedback from NERSA in approving the much needed Electricity tariffs restructuring, implementation of converting prepaid water meters to smart conventional meters, replacement of nonfunctional bulk water meters and installation of digital electricity meters will continuing in the new financial year to enhance revenue collections. - g) It must also be appreciated that the consumer price index, as measured by CPI, is not a good measure of the cost increases of goods and services relevant to municipalities.
+- a) The operating revenue including funding for capital projects for 2024/2025 is budgeted at R4,5 billion an increase of 6% or R270 million from the 2023/2024 approved adjustment budget and ten (10) months actuals. - b) The operating surplus for 2024/2025 has been projected at R11.4 million indicating an improvement from deficit of -R114 million when compared to approved adjustment budget and gradually improving to a surplus of R103 million and R210 million over MTREF period.
+National Treasury budget assessment on the 2024/2025 draft budget tabled in Council was assessed as funded and affordable. - c) Own funded capital projects amounting to R118 million which is covered by the operating surplus of R424 million, however the municipality must still prioritize their operational needs to reduce the budget to a level of overall affordability. - d) The total revenue estimates are informed by the appropriation from expected municipal internal generated revenue, the National and Provincial Treasuries for conditional and unconditional grants.
+There has been an increase/(decrease) from approved adjustment budget of 0% and -97% on capital grants received from National and Provincial Government respectively, which amongst others include library funding (SRAC), and an increase of 39% relating to own funded required capital. - e) Equitable Share has increased by R42 million or 6.5% for Mogale City. - f) The Revenue Budget has been compiled based on projected billing, however provision has been made for a 89% collection rate through the provision of funds for the impairment of debtors.
+The collection rate at 30 April 2024 on average is 84%, projection of 89% is anticipating positive feedback from NERSA in approving the much needed Electricity tariffs restructuring, intensifying implementation of credit control policy and fast tracking the water and electricity meters. - g) It must also be appreciated that the consumer price index, as measured by CPI, is not a good measure of the cost increases of goods and services relevant to municipalities.
 The basket of goods and services utilised for the calculation of the CPI consist of items such as food, petrol, and medical services, whereas the cost drivers of a municipality are informed by items such as the cost of remuneration, bulk purchases of electricity and water, petrol, diesel, chemicals, cement etc. The current challenge facing Mogale City is managing the gap between high-cost drivers and tariffs levied, as any shortfall must be made up by either operational efficiency gains or service level reductions.